 \subsection{Evaluation of Classification}

-In the following of this paper, we consider the binary classification between the images from the CDM model and the NCDM model.
-In this subsection, we introduce the Kolmogorov-Smirnov (KS) test, which is used to evaluate the results of the classification both by CNN and power spectrum.
-In addition to this, for image classification, we also use AUC to quantify the goodness of the prediction model.
+In the following, we consider the binary model classification between the images from the CDM and NCDM models.
+In this subsection, we introduce the Kolmogorov-Smirnov (KS) test, used to evaluate the classification results by CNN and power spectrum.
+In addition, for image classification, we also use AUC to quantify the goodness of the prediction model.